fieldtrip/website/tutorial/coregistration_opm.md

     cfg.meshstyle = {'edgecolor','k','facecolor','skin'};
     scan_helmet_aligned = ft_meshrealign(cfg, scan_helmet);

-    figure;hold on;
+    figure; hold on;
     ft_plot_sens(fieldlinebeta2);
     ft_plot_mesh(scan_helmet_aligned, 'facecolor', [0.5 0.5 1], 'facealpha', 0.4, 'edgecolor', 'none');
     view([125 10]);
     lighting gouraud; material dull; h = light;

 {% include image src="/assets/img/tutorial/coregistration_opm/helmet_aligned.png" width="400" %}
-_Figure: 3D-model of the helmet aligned with FieldLine helmet._
+_Figure: 3D scan of the helmet aligned with the FieldLine template helmet._

 ### Calculation of the transformation matrix

+The three objects (the optical 3D scan, the face from the MRI and the template helmet) are initially all expressed in different coordinate systems.
+In the previous steps we have determined two pairwise transformations, which can be combined and used to align each of the objects to any other object.

-Now we can use the transformations that align the 3D scan's face with the MRI-derived facial surface, and that align the 3D scan's helmet with the sensor positions to calculate the transformation that aligns the sensors with the anatomy.
+Now we can use the transformation that align the face from the 3D scan with the face from the anatomical MRI and the transformation that align the helmet from the 3D scan with the sensors to calculate the transformation that aligns the sensors with the anatomical MRI.

     transform_scan2helmet = scan_helmet_aligned.cfg.transform;
     transform_scan2face   = scan_face_aligned.cfg.transform;
     transform_helmet2face = transform_scan2face/transform_scan2helmet;

 ### Apply the transformation matrix to the sensors

 The transformation matrix `transform_helmet2face` can now be used to update the sensor definition, which aligns the sensors with head-based coordinate system .

     % align the sensors to the head fieldlinebeta2_head = ft_transform_geometry(transform_helmet2face, fieldlinebeta2);

-    figure;hold on;
+    figure; hold on;
     ft_plot_sens(fieldlinebeta2_head);
     ft_plot_headshape(mri_face, 'facecolor', [0.5 0.5 1], 'facealpha', 0.4, 'edgecolor', 'none');
     view([125 10]);
-    lighting gouraud; material dull; h = light;
+    lighting gouraud; material dull; light;

 {% include image src="/assets/img/tutorial/coregistration_opm/sensors_face_aligned.png" width="400" %}
 _Figure: sensors aligned with the anatomical MRI._

-Note that in this particular example, the participant was not positioned very high in the FieldLine helmet.
+We can see that the participant was not positioned very high in the FieldLine helmet.
+This particular example was acquired to demonstrate the coregistration, not for an actual OPM MEG measurement.

 ## Coregistration using the sensors following the head shape